SpikingNeuron/Python-Cython-Numba-CUDA/README.md

 ```

 ## Running the code
-+ To run the code just type
++ To run the code just type.
+Compilation of c code for cython will be done by the pyximport utility when you run the
+`benchmark.py` file
 ```py
 python benchmark.py
 ```